AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

     ]
 ```

-To get the program up and running the user only need to input the below command:
+To get the program up and running, the user only need to input the below command into their terminal:

 ```
 pythong ip_detector.py
 ```
-At that point the scanning operations will kick off, and the terminal will return the following message once the expected ip address has been detected:
+At that point the scanning operations will kick off, and the terminal should return the following message upon detecting the expected ip address:

 ![alt text](image-1.png)